department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/analytics/Analytics.md

 (Source: [Ad Hoc's "VA 101"presentation](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/assets/VA%20101%20-%20External%20-%20Aug%202021.pdf), updated August 2021)
 - In 2018, there were approximately 18M Veterans in the U.S.
   - 50% received benefits through VA.
-  - 36% have ever received VA health care.
+  - 36% had ever received VA health care.
 - In 2017, the median age of male Veterans was 64, while the median age of female Veteran was 48.
 - In 2018, 9% of Veterans were women.
   - In 2017, 9.6% of users of VA services were women.
 Of female Veterans, 50% use VA services (compared to 49% utilization for male Veterans).